timluedtke/tims-beacon-service/README.md

 2. Security: **Make sure** you copied .htaccess & .htpasswd and as well inserted your credentials to ensure nobody except you can view your vulnurable information.
 Without this files everyone could access your Beacon-Information-Page!

 If you want you can use a .htpasswd-generator to create your .htaccess & .htpasswd files.
-For example this one: https://www.askapache.com/online-tools/htpasswd-generator/
+For example you can use this one: https://www.askapache.com/online-tools/htpasswd-generator/

-2. Enter your **MySQL DB Credentials** into **db_connection.php**.
+3. Enter your **MySQL DB Credentials** into **db_connection.php**.
-3. Use the */serverFiles/createTable.sql* on your DB to create initale Table-Structure
+4. Use the */serverFiles/createTable.sql* on your DB to create initale Table-Structure
-4. Open https://YOURSERVER/lastKnownIp.php to view the data send by the clients.
+5. Open https://YOURSERVER/lastKnownIp.php to view the data send by the clients.

 Installation on Client